International Tower Hill Mines (NYSE:THM) Now Covered by Analysts at StockNews.com

-Investment analysts at StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSE:THM – Get Free Report) in a research report issued to clients and investors on Sunday.
-The firm set a “sell” rating on the stock.
+Stock analysts at StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSE:THM – Get Free Report) in a research note issued on Sunday.
+The brokerage set a “sell” rating on the stock.

 International Tower Hill Mines Ltd., a mineral exploration company, engages in the acquisition, exploration, and development of mineral properties.
 It holds or has rights to acquire interests in the Livengood gold project covering an area of approximately 19,546 hectares located to the northwest of Fairbanks, Alaska.